Leases | By Lawyers

 • Item icon Registration of lease

-Leases for terms including option periods that in total exceed three years should be registered to protect the interest of the lessee.
-The registered copy of the lease is in effect the title of the lessee to its estate and interest in the land.
-Under the Torrens system, title to a lease estate is ...
+Leases for terms, including option periods, that exceed 3 years should be registered to protect the lessee's interest.
+The registered copy of the lease is, in effect, the lessee's title to its estate and interest in the land.
+Under the Torrens system, title to a lease estate is created by ...

 This excerpt is a preview of the full publication.
 You can Subscribe Now and gain immediate access to the complete publication.